parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/1_hello_contract.md

 # Example - Hello Contract

-In this chapter, we will go through the steps of creating a simple smart contract with the help of `pchain-sdk`.
+We will go through the steps of creating a simple smart contract with the help of `pchain-sdk`.

 Firstly, we have to prepare the `Cargo.toml`, which specifies the name, version, and year of edition of the smart contract.
 We need to use `pchain-sdk` for this smart contract development, so remember to add `pchain-sdk = { version = "LATEST_VERSION"}` under dependencies.
 ### Cargo.toml